12 July 2018

 After reporting their 62.1% fall in annual pre-tax profit last month, M&S recently revealed their new business strategy and surprisingly, it doesn't address these issues.

 Instead, they have announced their partnership with Microsoft to bring technologies including Artificial Intelligence (AI) into stores, customer experience and wider operations.

 And it’s not just retailers who are interested in AI.
 In fact, 42% of consumers have either already purchased or plan to purchase a consumer AI device.

 PwC’s 2018 Global Consumer Insights Survey states that 45% of store operators say they plan to increase their use of AI within the next three years.

-M&S are similarly looking to enhance their customers experience, along with optimising operations as the retailer look to become a digital first business.
+M&S are similarly looking to enhance customer experience, along with optimising operations as the retailer looks to become a "digital first" business.

-Although M&S haven't yet announced how exactly they plan to implement their digital transformation, they have made it clear that the goal is to boost the customer experience in hope to regain their status.
+Although M&S haven't yet announced how exactly they plan to implement their digital transformation, they have made it clear that the goal is to boost the customer experience in hopes of regaining their status.

 However, M&S are not the first of retailers to bring technology into stores with the hope of enhancing customer experience.

 Clothing stores such as American Apparel, Timberland and Topshop have all introduced digitised ways in which customers can interact with items in-store.